ThirumalR-78/CY-Password-Analyzer/README.md

 No sensitive information is shared at all.
 Only the first five characters of the SHA-1 hash is uploaded to HaveIBeenPwned, all others processes are competed locally on the computer.

 # Requirements
+pip install requests
+pip install termcolor
+pip instll colorama
-`pip install requests termcolor colorama hashlib argparse`
+pip install hashlib

-# Installation
-If you haven't already, install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Then, clone the repository to your local machine with:
+pip install argparse

 # Usage
-Change directories into the cloned repository.
+Check out to the project path and in the command prompt follow the steps below.
 `cd password-analyser`

-To run:
+To run :
-`python3 password-analyser.py PASSSWORD`
+`python password-analyser.py PASSSWORD`
-Replace PASSWORD with your desired password
+///Replace PASSWORD with your choice of your password
  Or, to read a password from a file:
-`python3 password-analyser.py -f FILE`
+`python password-analyser.py -f FILE`

+To pass the input from UI run the following commands python SubProcess.py then it will launch the application in the http://127.0.0.1:5000 provide the input in the UI then it will display the password strength.